 Rules governing non-attendance at examinations and any consequent penalties are set out in full in the Examination Regulations (Regulations for the Conduct of University Examinations, Part 14).
-If you will be prevented by illness or other urgent cause from attending one of your examinations you should contact your college office or college tutor as soon as possible.
+If you miss an exam, you will be expected to provide a statement to your college explaining the reason you were not able to attempt the open-book exam within 48 hours of the start of that open book exam.
+You are not expected to provide medical evidence.
+Colleges should apply with this information using the standard process.

-Failure to attend an examination, without an accepted reason, will result in the technical failure of that exam paper.
+In cases where the Proctors do not believe there are satisfactory reasons for non-attendance or an application to the Proctors has not been submitted, this will result in the technical failure of that exam paper.
 The examiners will award a mark of 0 for that paper.
 A student with a technical fail on one paper may enter to resit that paper on at most one subsequent occasion, at the time of taking their Part B examinations.
 The University Standardised Mark for the resit of the exam paper will be capped at 40.
 A student with a technical fail on two or more papers will be considered not to have completed Part A and will have to resit all of the Part A exam papers before proceeding to Part B. The marks of a student resitting all papers will not be capped.